acolote1998/humble-gladiators-2/docs/TO DOs.md

         in the language maybe? to avoid sending nulls? and if not, either send them in english or generate the missing through gemini

-- [x] Create endpoints like GET canOpenItemBooster and canOpenCharacterBooster, and doesHeroExistForCampaign
-- [ ] After the response, then conditionally render certain elements in the frontend -> At the moment, for example we do checks on the error if the hero does not exist to render or not, and rendering based on an error is bad.
-      -> Better to do doesHeroExistForCampaign, and if the backend answers with false, then we can allow the frontend to create a hero

 - [ ] Daily NPC Card Pack

   - [x] Users can open one npc card booster per day